o2r-project/architecture/docs/05_building-block-view.md

 - `jobs`
 - `shipments`

-The MongoDB API is used by connecting µservices via suitable client packages, which are available for all required languages.
+The MongoDB API is used by connecting microservices via suitable client packages, which are available for all required languages.

-**[Elasticsearch](https://elastic.co) search index**, kept in sync with the main document database by the µservice `finder`.
+**[Elasticsearch](https://elastic.co) search index**, kept in sync with the main document database by the microservice `finder`.
 The ids are mapped to support update and delete operations.

 The two main resources of the API are kept in separate indices due to [their different structure/mappings](https://www.elastic.co/blog/index-vs-type):